Meta-learning Structure-Preserving Dynamics: Implementation details

 \section{Implementation details}

 All the code is developed using \textsc{Python} and \textsc{PyTorch}~\cite{paszke2019pytorch}.
 All experiments are conducted on a machine equipped with an Apple Silicon M4 chip (M4 Max, 128 GB memory).
-The base neural network is modeled as an MLP with 4 layers of 100 neurons each and hyperbolic tangent activation.
-The hypernetwork is modeled as a single linear layer without non-linearity.
-The latent dimension is set to 10.
-For GENERIC systems, we define the shapes of one 3d tensor $\bm \Lambda$ and one matrix $\bm D$; we set their dimensions to $N\times N \times 2$ and $2\times 2$, respectively, where $N$ corresponds to the state variable dimension.
+The base neural network is modeled as an MLP with 2 layers of 100 neurons each and hyperbolic tangent activation.
+The hypernetwork is modeled as a single linear layer without nonlinearity.

-For the MR method, to mimic a singular value decomposition-like factorization, we pass the inferred $\pmb s$ (i.e., the coefficients of the rank-one matrix series expansion) to the ReLU function so that they are guaranteed to be positive.
-In addition, for the MR method, we consider two constraints: an orthonomality constraint and a sparsity constraint.
-The first constraint enforces the learned basis vectors $\pmb u$ are orthonormal to each other and likewise for the basis vectors $\pmb v$; the second constraint enforces the sparsity in $\pmb s$ by using the $\ell^1$-norm.
-These constraints are added as penalty terms with penalty weights, 0.01 and 0.00001, respectively.

 The maximum number of training epochs is set to 10,000, and the number of auto-decoding gradient steps is set to 100.
 The learning rate for the outer-loop (i.e., for the meta-gradient update) is set to 0.001 and the one for the inner-loop is set to 0.002.
 The only exception are the rates for Reptile, which are set to 0.01 and 0.02, respectively, as the defaults result in diverging vector fields.
 The number of tasks in each inner loop (i.e., the number of dynamical systems with different parameters) is set to 5.
 We use the Adam optimizer~\cite{kingma2014adam} for all gradient descent updates.
 For all methods and all configurations, we vary the random seed and repeat the same experiments three times.